matt769/Hexapod/README.md

  - Is there a better way to manage multiple receiver types?
 And different settings for different models?
  - Review Hexapod and Leg interfaces - they're a bit messy, especially with physical and model version of various set/get angles type functions.
 Should Joint even support the mapping to 'physical', or should that be outside the hexapod model entirely?
  - If a leg target is outside the allowed range, just restrict to max range, don't prevent movement
+ - How to better define the allowed movement range.
+Currently it's quite restrictive.
+ - Shouldn't have to setWalk etc every period, let hexapod remember and coontroller/receiver can just change it

 ## Bugs